vaner-org/launchpad/README.md

-#Launchpad#

 ![Controller banner](logo/banner.png)

 **Launchpad** is a small Godot plugin to quickly launch, relaunch or quit your game with your gamepad's home button.

 ## Installation

-1. Download latest release from [here](https://github.com/lullabyist/launchpad/releases/latest) or AssetLib and place it in your project's `addons` folder.
+1. Download latest release from [here](https://github.com/vaner-org/launchpad/releases/latest) or [AssetLib](https://godotengine.org/asset-library/asset/3239) and place it in your project's `addons` folder.
 2. In the toolbar, navigate to Project > Project Settings > Plugins and enable Launchpad.

 ## Usage